schrockwell/bodyguard/README.md

 ## Policies

-Authorization logic is contained in **policy modules** – one per resource to be authorized.
+Authorization logic is contained in **policy modules** – one module per resource to be authorized.

 To define a policy for a `Post`, create a module `Post.Policy` with the authorization logic defined in `can?(user, action, term)` methods: